 The lowest level of Café Tortoni has a large space where you can catch a jazz performance, a dance show such as tango, and poetry readings.
 It a hot spot for locals and tourist alike, so go ahead, grab a coffee and enjoy a break before you embark on your next site.

 El Ateneo Grand Splendid

 Once you’ve had a day full of activities, end the night at Casa Coupage, the ultimate restaurant for those who love to dine and pair each dish with specific wine(s).
-The restaurant serves modern Argentinian food throughout an eight course menu, which can including a variety of dishes that change every so often.
-Some delicious examples include breaded rolls of eggplants caprese with arugula pesto, brochette of prawns with grilled vegetables and lavender syrup, and lamb sirloin with black rice, chocolate and tamarindo sauce, and roasted tomatoes.
+The restaurant serves modern Argentinian food throughout an eight-course menu, which can including a variety of dishes that change every so often.
+Some delicious examples include breaded rolls of eggplants Caprese with arugula pesto, brochette of prawns with grilled vegetables and lavender syrup, and lamb sirloin with black rice, chocolate and tamarind sauce, and roasted tomatoes.
 During your meal, sommeliers will guide you through the entire wine pairing experience.
 It’s the perfect place for a date.